Task 1 - Lesson Notes

 Note

-I made these from the attached PowerPoint + additional research.
+I used Gemini to refactor my notes for this task since they were very messy - I made these from the attached PowerPoint + additional research.

 Origins of Socialism